jamesgary/elm-config-ui/README.md

     - undo tree?
     - rewind to load or file?
     - technically, we could save the undo stack in the cache...
-- * for vals that differ from file
+- "*" for vals that differ from file
-- ! for brand new values that haven't been set yet (maybe note that in the field)
+- "!" for brand new values that haven't been set yet (maybe note that in the field)
 - save scrolltop
 - fancy (or custom) kinds, like elm-ui attributes

 Optimizations

 - Cleaner run script (remove duplication, tmp file)
+- Opaque-ify any types that can be opaque

-## Questions
+# Questions

 - Should I make ConfigForm more opaque and pass that around my functions, vs keeping track of Config vals separately?
 - How opinionated should this be?
-Should I allow users to skip pointerlock or even saving?
+  - Should I allow users to skip pointerlock or even saving?
+  - Should I include the toggleable form container and JSON preview textarea by default, including the toggle functionality?
+Or is that best left to the dev to control?
 - Is there any way to let users create new vals, like xy or elm-ui attrs?
   - I could add them myself with only non-breaking minor updates
 - Relatedly, how customizable should the view be?